AnandRP2030/AnandRP2030/README.md

 ## Hello, Folks 👋

 #### I'm Anand from Kerala, India.
 I'm passionate about technology, particularly web development and computer science.
-I have experience in languages like HTML, CSS, and JavaScript, and I'm currently focusing on mastering the backend with technologies like Node.js, MongoDB, express.js, and React.
+I have experience in languages like HTML, CSS, and JavaScript, React and I'm currently focusing on mastering the backend with technologies like Node.js, MongoDB, and express.js.
 I believe that collaboration is key to building great things, and I'm always eager to work with others to create something truly amazing.

 - 🔭 I’m currently working on a web project that aims to provide developers with a